 David Dranove, Dov Rothman, David Toniatti

 Dranove, David, Dov Rothman, and David Toniatti.
-2018.
+2019.
 Up or Down?
 The Price Effects of Market Intermediary Mergers.
+Antitrust Law Journal.